thehapax/bitshares.foundation/_workers/2019-02-bitshares-ui.md

 # Budget

 Budget includes development costs for bounties and the fixed positions of the team as well as a travel budget for conferences.
+Furthermore, the BitShares Blockchain Foundation seeks a management fee of 5% of paid invoices for dealing with the on-chain worker proposal, providing a legal framework and offer transparent accounting.

 #### Table 1.
 Bitshares UI Team Fixed Positions (Weekly)